 So she tried to impress me with an NYC pizza.

-It was just a freaking pizza and I’d had better in Orlando, Chicago, Houston, even Tucson at a place called Mama’s Pizza.
+It was just a freaking pizza and I’d had better in Orlando, Chicago, Houston, even Tucson at a place called Mama’s Famous Pizza.

 Exasperated, my friend tried to impress me with an aged New York strip steak.

 The stench of “aged meat” in that little restaurant made me gag.

 She gave up, was more than a little piqued with me, and the next day at lunch we went to Stage Deli in Times Square.
 Our waiter was an old thin slice of a man with a crust around his edge.

 If ever there was a meal to fight for, it’s the pastrami sandwiches at Stage deli in NYC!